dqqcasia/Translation_Disfluency_Detection/README.md

 # Translation_Disfluency_Detection

-Codes and data will be released soon.
-Please contact me if you have any questions.
+We released 3,000 samples of the annotated spoken sentences and our annotation rules.
+Codes will be be pushed this month.